§ 5-54-2. Definitions.

 (4) "Board" means the board of licensure of physician assistants.

-(9) "Physician assistant" means a person who is qualified by academic and practical training to provide those certain patient services under the supervision, control, responsibility and direction of a licensed physician.
+(10) "Physician assistant" or "PA" means a person who is qualified by academic and practical training to provide medical and surgical services in collaboration with physicians.

 (11) "Unprofessional conduct" includes, but is not limited to, the following items or any combination and may be defined by regulations established by the board with prior approval of the director: